selenide-examples/tests-in-docker/README.md

 ### Container size

 One of the goals was to compare sizes of different docker containers.
-On my machine, both images are similar in size (while Alpine image is a big smaller than Debian):
+On my machine, both images are similar in size (while Alpine image is a bit smaller than Debian):

 * `chrome-java-debian`: 1.67 GB
 * `chrome-java-alpine`: 1.34 GB